This blog may contain affiliate links. Read our disclosure policy for more info.

 This Guachipelin Adventure Volcano Combo has it all and is incredibly popular with tourists to the region.
 This full-day tour costs $135 USD which is for the self-drive option, or slightly more at $149 for transport to be included.
 You can get picked up in Playa Flamingo, Liberia, and Playa Coco for this particular tour.

 Near the town of Playa Flamingo, this Guanacaste Forest Zipline tour takes place on a large family farm, which has been in the same family for many years!
-It boasts 9 different cables suspended at 390 feet, and some stretch as long as 1,800 feet!
+It boasts 9 different cables suspended at 390 feet (119 meters), and some stretch as long as 1,800 feet (548 meters)!
 Keep your eyes peeled for howler monkeys, iguanas, and native birds as you fly through the forest here!
 There are 3 different time slots for this tour, and each one takes about 3 hours.
+The cost is roughly $100 USD.

 While the best ziplining tour in the surf town of Nosara is this canopy tour with Miss Sky.
-In fact, this canopy tour is the longest of its kind in the world at 11 km.
-You’ll get to experience 21 ziplines on this tour, each averaging 500 meters in length.
+In fact, this canopy tour is the longest of its kind in the world at 11 km (6.8 mi).
+You’ll get to experience 21 ziplines on this tour, each averaging 500 meters (1640 feet) in length.
 But the real selling point for this tour is that you’ll get the chance to zipline into a 5-story building, which is pretty cool!
+It’s priced at $75 USD and lasts for about 4 hours.

 Related Read: If you’re on a budget, be sure to check out my guide to cheap and free activities in Tamarindo!